-The Arabic word that is rendered as “disloyalty” above is nushūz, which according to al-Rāzī means something like “mutiny”, it is when a person acts as if they are superior to a figure of authority (as in a soldier acting in disregard of an officer’s rank).4 It literally means “to consider oneself superior”, the word can be described to refer to a patch of land being higher than another.
+The Arabic word that is rendered as “disloyalty” above is nushūz, which according to al-Rāzī has a meaning close to “mutiny”, it is when a person acts as if they are superior to a figure of authority (as in a soldier acting in disregard of an officer’s rank).
+It literally means “to consider oneself superior”, the word can be used to describe a patch of land as being higher than another.
 Interestingly, it is also used in the Quran in reference to a man’s misbehavior toward his wife, which provides an illustration of the fact that a husband is not an absolute authority; he too can be mutinous against the higher authority of the law if he is abusive or negligent toward his wife.

 I tried to cheat on my husband, he found out and sternly warned me to give up the idea.
 I did not.
-He told me I should get a divorce if I don't want to be with him anymore, but what I want is to stay married to him and enjoy the benefits that come with it while having a lover on the side.
-We had a fight and he physically subdued me and took my phone away from me so I wouldn't be able to talk to my lover.
+He told me I should get a divorce if I do not want to be with him anymore, but what I want is to stay married to him and enjoy the benefits that come with it while having a lover on the side.
+We had a fight and he physically subdued me and took my phone away from me so I would not be able to speak with my lover.

-While in a Western country a husband in the above situation is required to let his wife do whatever she wants, only having recourse to divorce (the police will probably laugh at him if he was to give them a call and complain that his wife wants to sleep with another man), under Islamic law, a husband is given the authority to be the law-enforcer himself in such a case.
-This creates a situation in which there is zero tolerance for a wife acting against the interests of her husband.
+In a Western country a husband in the above situation is required to let his wife do whatever she wants, only having recourse to divorce.
+The police will probably laugh at him if he was to give them a call and complain that his wife wants to sleep with another man.
+Under Islamic law, however, a husband is given the authority to be the law-enforcer himself in such a case.
+This creates a situation in which there is zero tolerance for a wife acting against the terms of her marriage.
 She is required to either accept to live amicably and faithfully with her husband or to get a divorce.
 Verse 4:34 ensures that there will be no “in-between” situations where a wife is only half faithful or respectful toward a husband, for example staying with him for the sake of the children while doing whatever she wants in her private life without concern for his interests.
 She is either fully committed to her life with her husband or she gets a divorce.
 While Western law tolerates all shades of commitment from full commitment to zero commitment between a husband and wife, Islamic law allows only full commitment or divorce, and gives the husband the right of violence to ensure that this will be the state of things in his family.